Elk Lake School District Scholarships

 Established by the school districts in Susquehanna County to provide college scholarships to students from the teams that participate in the Annual Susquehanna County Christmas Basketball Tournament every December.

 In Memory of Maurice Taylor, a legendary music man from Montrose.
 The scholarship will benefit a student from Montrose or Elk Lake who has achieved a four-year Grade Point Average of at least 2.5, has actively participated in the High School music program in either voice or instrumental performance, and who will attend a post-secondary degree program to major in music.
-The scholarship award for 2014 is $600.

 Harry Torney Memorial Scholarship Fund

 Established by the family of Mr. Torney to provide assistance to a graduate of The Susquehanna County Career & Technology Center who will go onto a post-secondary degree program to study machine shop technology, welding, or carpentry.
-Scholarship award for 2014 is $700.

 Matthew Van Fleet Memorial Automotive Scholarship:

 Established by Matthew's parents and his sister in memory of Matt who passed away in an automobile accident.
 The scholarship provides assistance to a student who will study automotive technology and who writes a winning 200-250 word essay addressing the following topics: why pursue training in the automotive field, describe the ultimate vehicle, envision the future of automotive technology, explain one's favorite recreational activity.
 The scholarship is available to students from all the school districts in Susquehanna and Wyoming Counties.
-The scholarship award for 2014 is $1,000.